yiisoft/docs/guide/en/concept/aliases.md

 project.
 An alias must start with the `@` character to be differentiated from normal file paths and URLs.
 Alias defined without leading `@` will be prefixed with `@` character.

 Default Yii application has some aliases pre-defined in `config/params.php`.
-For example, the alias `@src` represents the installation path of application `src` directory; `@baseUrl` represents the base URL for the currently running Web application.
+For example, the alias `@public` represents the web root path; `@baseUrl` represents the base URL for the currently running Web application.

 ## Defining Aliases <span id="defining-aliases"></span>